ywj0212/djmaxcloud-api/README.md

-# djmax-respect-record-api
+# DJMAX RESPECT V Record Server
+## Introduction
-A web API for managing play records from DJMAX RESPECT V
+This is an Web API for save and manage play record from DJMAX RESPECT V.